 However, buffing out scratches and scuffs with any old toothpaste won't cut it.
 NC Consumer, along with other sources online, says that whitening toothpaste is best.

 Whitening toothpaste works because of its rougher, grittier texture.
-Though you might not feel a difference in your brushing routine, it makes a significant difference on your vehicle.
+Though you might not feel a difference in your brushing routine, it makes a significant difference when used on your car's paint.
 Whitening toothpaste contains small, barely discernible abrasives, ones that similar to the abrasives found in car polish.
 As you gently rub the toothpaste against your car, the abrasive action removes tiny layers of film and clear coat, polishing away those ugly marks and leaving a glistening mirror shine.

 Once you've selected the perfect abrasive toothpaste, there's a lot you can fix with it.
 You can eliminate scuff marks on your shoes, turn your car's headlights clear again, and even get rid of those stubborn water rings on beat up furniture.
-However you use your toothpaste, keep in mind it's a wonderful sanding tool in a pinch.
+And, of course, you can brush your teeth with it.
+Whichever way you use your toothpaste, remember it's a wonderful sanding tool in a pinch.